puppetlabs/puppetlabs-registry/README.markdown

 ###Beginning with Registry

-To begin using Registry, you must download the module to your puppet master.
-This module is intended for installation on a *nix master for use with a Windows agent.
+The registry module is intended to enable a *nix master server to interact with a Windows agent.
+The module must be downloaded and installed on your puppet master.

-The bulk of Registry's capabilities comes from two resource types: `registry_key` and `registry_value`.
-Combined, these types allow you to specify the registry container and file(s) meant to be in it.
+The bulk of registry's capabilities comes from two resource types: `registry_key` and `registry_value`.
+Combined, these types allow you to specify the Registry container and the file(s) meant to be in it.

-The defined resource type `registry::value` allows you to manage registry values and the parent key in one fell swoop.
+The defined resource type `registry::value` allows you to manage Registry values and the parent key in one fell swoop.

     registry::value { 'MyApp Setting1':
       key   => 'HKLM\Software\Vendor\PuppetLabs',